omni/omnibridge-nft/deploy/README.md

 # address of an already deployed ERC721BridgeToken contract that will be used as an implementation for all bridged tokens on the Home side
 # leave empty, if you want to deploy a new ERC721BridgeToken for further usage
 HOME_ERC721_TOKEN_IMAGE=
+# address of an already deployed ERC1155BridgeToken contract that will be used as an implementation for all bridged tokens on the Home side
+# leave empty, if you want to deploy a new ERC1155BridgeToken for further usage
+HOME_ERC1155_TOKEN_IMAGE=
 # address of an already deployed NFTForwardingRulesManager contract for managing AMB lane permissions.
 # leave empty, if you want to deploy a new NFTForwardingRulesManager.
 # put false, if you want to do not use lane permissions.